shaozhm/shine/SHINE-XSA1.md

 application.
 This can be done by doing a dummy run of the core-js module and after it fails execute following command in the CLI of the XSA system:

-`xs bs <WEBIDE_USERNAME>…<PROJECTNAME>-core-js shine-auditlog`
+`xs bs <WEBIDE_USERNAME>…<PROJECTNAME>-core-node shine-auditlog`

-The core-js application deployed via SAP WebIDE for SAP HANA will be of the format
+The core-node application deployed via SAP WebIDE for SAP HANA will be of the format

-`<WEBIDE_USERNAME>…. <PROJECTNAME>-core-js`
+`<WEBIDE_USERNAME>…. <PROJECTNAME>-core-node`

-Rerun the core-js after executing the above command.
+Rerun the core-node after executing the above command.

 ## Deploy SHINE for XSA application with FLP  ##